 - Reverse Mortgages: A reverse mortgage allows a homeowner to convert a portion of the equity in their house into cash.
 The Department of Housing and Urban Development insures certain reverse mortgages.

 There are as many types of long-term care facilities as there are types of patients in need.
 You should research the different types of care provided in your area.

 Here are some of the most common forms of long-term care:

 - Continuing Care Retirement Communities (CCRCs): CCRCs provide a full range of services and base the services on what each resident needs over time.
 CCRCs generally break their care plans into three stages depending on the resident's level of need.
-The stages (from less assistance to more assistance) are independent living, assisted living, and skilled nursing.
-These are generally the most expensive option for long-term health care.
+The stages, from less assistance to more assistance, are: independent living, assisted living, and skilled nursing.
+These are often the most expensive options for long-term health care.

 Types of Nursing Home Care Providers

 There are several nursing homes for the care your loved one needs.
 You can choose the right facility for the older adult's particular needs: